census-instrumentation/opencensus-website/content/integrations/google_cloud/google_cloud_storage/Go.md

 ## Packages to import

-For tracing and metrics on Spanner, we'll import a couple of packages
+For tracing and metrics on GCS, we'll import a couple of packages

 Package Name|Package link
 ---|---